100% of our BA (Hons) Journalism students were satisfied with their courseNational Student Survey 2018

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

-The written test, which will last no longer than 30 minutes, will take place immediately before your interview.
-This will test your general current affairs and news knowledge, spelling and grammar.
+The written test will assess your general current affairs and news knowledge, spelling and grammar.

 GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances